More than 40 House Democrats call for Boebert to be stripped of committee assignments over anti-Muslim attacks

-“There must be consequences when Members of Congress demonize an entire religion and promote hate from their positions of public trust.”
+“There must be consequences when Members of Congress demonize an entire religion and promote hate from their positions of public trust,” they wrote.

-The letter, signed by Congressional Progressive Caucus Chairman Pramila Jayapal (D-Wash.), Congressional Black Caucus Chairman Joyce Beatty (D-Ohio), Congressional Asian Pacific American Chairman Judy Chu (D-Calif.), Congressional Equality Caucus Chairman David N. Cicilline (D-R.I.), and Congressional Hispanic Caucus Chairman Raul Ruiz (D-Calif.), also criticized House Minority Leader Kevin McCarthy (R-Calif.) for his inability to properly discipline Boebert for her attacks.
+The letter — signed by Congressional Progressive Caucus Chair Pramila Jayapal (D-Wash.), Congressional Black Caucus Chair Joyce Beatty (D-Ohio), Congressional Asian Pacific American Caucus Chair Judy Chu (D-Calif.), Congressional LGBTQ+ Equality Caucus Chair David N. Cicilline (D-R.I.) and Congressional Hispanic Caucus Chair Raul Ruiz (D-Calif.) — also criticized House Minority Leader Kevin McCarthy (R-Calif.), saying he has not properly disciplined Boebert for her attacks.

 “Republican Leader Kevin McCarthy has absolutely failed in leading his caucus to condemn hatred and bigotry, much less to maintain any basic standards of decency within the halls of Congress,” the five Democratic leaders wrote.
 “He is unwilling or unable to control his own members from inciting violence against other Members of Congress or encouraging bigotry and hatred.
 If he cannot lead his own caucus, he certainly will never be able to lead the House of Representatives.”